 - Start by assembling the large and small Kallax units according to the instructions.
 I'm actually one of those people who finds their instructions amusing/helpful.
 Visual learners, unite!

-- Position your large Kallax where you want it in the room.
+2. Position your large Kallax where you want it in the room.
 I removed the entire baseboard prior to this step because I was redoing the entire room anyway.
-If you only want to cut out a notch around where your Kallax unit will be going, I recommend an oscillating tool.
-See below.
+If you only want to cut out a notch around where your Kallax unit will be going, I recommend using an oscillating multi-tool.

-3. Get your large Kallax unit in place.
-Attach a piece of scrap wood to the top of your small Kallax (I used a 1x6) and paint it.
-This step is important because this is how you'll secure the top portion of the built-in.
+3. Set your large Kallax unit in place.
 Stack your small Kallax on top of the large one like this.

 4. Once everything is positioned where you want it, anchor your Kallax units to the wall using the assembly pieces provided by Ikea.